-H. Discipline of Municipal Police Officer:
+F. Discipline of Municipal Police Officer:

-$\underline{\text{N.J.S.A.}}$ 40A:14-147 to -151 provides for disciplinary proceedings for a police officer in a non-civil service municipality.
-A disciplined officer can seek review in the Law Division, which hears the case de novo on the record to determine whether there was sufficient, competent evidence to uphold the decision, and its only options are to reverse, affirm or modify.
-It may not vacate the decision and order a remand.
+N.J.S.A.
+40A:14-147 to -151 provide for disciplinary proceedings for a police officer.
+A disciplined officer can seek review in the Law Division, which hears the case de novo on the record to determine whether there was sufficient, competent evidence to uphold the decision, and it may reverse, affirm or modify.
+Ruroede v.
+Borough of Hasbrouck Heights, \\\\\ N.J. \\\\, \\\\ (2013) (slip op. at 17-21).
 It does not apply an abuse of discretion standard.
-Ruroede v.
-Borough of Hasbrouck Heights, 214 $\underline{\text{N.J.}}$ 338, 357-57 (2013).
+Id. at 22.
 The Appellate Division reviews the action of the Law Division to make sure it applied that standard of review.